lbl-srg/obc/specification/source/useCases.rst

 Performance assessment of a control sequence
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+*Provided by Philip Haves, LBNL.*

 This use case describes how to assess the performance of a control sequence
-in the controls design tool.
+using the controls design tool.

+N.B.
+Separate sequences are given below for the cases where local loop control is to be included in, or excluded from, the evaluation

 ===========================  ===================================================
 **Use case name**            **Performance assessment of a control sequence**